 The fastest mobile bed.
 Talk about a strange world record.
 According to Guinness, Tom Onslow-Cole “drove” his portable bed up to 83.8 kilometers per hour in the United Arab Emirates.
 Don’t take my word for it, but the fastest mattress I’ve seen was going 80mph down the highway on top of a grocery getter on moving day.

 The most people eating breakfast in bed.
 I think this happened in week two of the Covid lockdown right here in the United States back in 2020.
 Unfortunately, this wasn’t verifiable by Guinness at the time it happened.
-Officially, it was 574 people, and it happened in Johannesburg, South Africa, on March 30, 2019.
+Officially, it was 574 people, eating in bed, and it happened in Johannesburg, South Africa, on March 30, 2019.

 The most people on a single bed.
 The new record is 54 people crammed on a single bed in Beijing on September 7, 2013.
 “Crammed” is in the official description.